silakuzu/Online-Store-Django-Project/README.md

 For further information about how to run the project, please refer to https://code.visualstudio.com/docs/python/tutorial-django.

-Upon following the tutorial above, please change directory as given below and run "python manage.py runserver" command on the terminal. cd django cd dprojx
+Upon following the tutorial above, please change directory as "cd django" and "cd dprojx", respectively.
+Then, run "python manage.py runserver" command on the terminal on your local machine to observe the website.